moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 #### Success Services Manager Responsibilities:

+ - Work closely with customer success and support teams to ensure effective service delivery and customer satisfaction.
+ - Gather feedback from customers and the sales team to identify areas for improvement in the success services offering and customer experience
+ - Collaborate with the sales team to identify and pursue opportunities to sell success services to new and existing customers
  - Drive the success and adoption of our paid success plan offerings and services within a designated region (EMEA, AMER or APJ)
- - Customer Engagement: Work closely with customer success and support teams to ensure effective service delivery and customer satisfaction.
  - Sales Enablement: Collaborate with sales teams to develop and deliver compelling service offerings, value propositions, and commercial collateral.
 Explain GitLab Services value proposition, catalog of service offerings, and methodologies.
- - Pipeline Management: Collaborate with sales teams to drive sales pipeline of Success Services SKUs.
+ - Participate in sales meetings, product demos, and customer calls to provide expertise on success services and how they can help customers achieve their goals.
  - Performance Tracking: Monitor and report on key performance indicators for service offerings, identifying trends and areas for improvement.
  - Continuous Improvement: Drive continuous improvement of service offerings based on customer feedback, performance data, and best practices.
  - Stakeholder Management: Build and maintain strong relationships with key stakeholders, including customers, partners, and internal teams.